pokerregion/poker/README.rst

     Q8o+        - Q8o, Q9o, QTo, QJo
     A5o-        - offsuit hands; A5o-A2o
     A5s-        - suited hands; A5s-A2s
+    76s+        - this is valid, although "+" is not neccessary, because there are no suited cards above 76s

     K7          - suited and offsuited version of hand; K7o, K7s

     J8o-J4o     - J8o, J7o, J6o, J5o, J4o